ANCESTORS

 Tail: low set, dark color

-Color: always yellowish dun; light coloured nose; dark dorsal strip and zebra markings on legs
+Color: always yellowish dun; light coloured nose; dark dorsal strip and zebra markings on

 Height: 12 to 13hh